Matthew-Beckett/StorageSpacesNotifyDaemon/README.md

 # StorageSpacesNotifyDaemon

-A basic C# applicaiton to show a toast notification when a storage pool becomed unhealthy
+A basic C# applicaiton to show a toast notification when a storage pool become unhealthy